hybridgroup/gobot-site/README.md

 [middleman-gh-pages](https://github.com/neo/middleman-gh-pages) gem is being used to build the webpage and deploy to gh-pages branch.

-For deploying the webpage, your must be in 'artoo.io' branch and run the following command:
+For deploying the webpage, your must be in 'master' branch and run the following command:

       rake publish